For working professionals

 Java offers platform independence, vast libraries, and frameworks, making it a popular choice among developers, especially for building robust, scalable, and portable applications for web, enterprise, mobile, and embedded systems.

-You can easily compute the area of triangle in Java.
-This could be done using formulas such as area = (base * height) / 2.
-For example, you can write a Java program that accepts user input for the base and height values and computes the triangle's area with these values' help.
+You can easily compute the area of a triangle in Java.
+This can be done using formulas such as (base × height) / 2.
+For example, you can write a Java program that accepts user input for the base and height values and computes the triangle's area with the help of these values.

 In this tutorial, we’ll discuss several methods of finding the area of a triangle in Java.
 Keep reading to know more.